pyrogram/pyrogram/README.rst

 -   The Docs contain lots of resources to help you getting started with Pyrogram: https://docs.pyrogram.ml.
 -   Reading Examples_ in this repository is also a good way for learning how things work.
 -   Seeking extra help?
-Don't be shy and feel free to join our Community_!
+Don't be shy, come join and ask our Community_!
--   For other requests you can send me an Email_ or a Message_.
+-   For other requests you can send an Email_ or a Message_.

 Contributing
 ------------